Travel Route 66 from Tucumcari to Santa Fe

 Lodging Options in the Santa Fe Area

-During our many trips to Santa Fe over the years, we have stayed at the El Rey located at 1862 Cerillos Road.
+During our many trips to Santa Fe over the years, we have stayed at the historic El Rey Inn located at 1862 Cerrillos Road.
 It was built in 1936 on Historic Route 66, and remains today an icon in Santa Fe.
 It features 86 unique rooms and suites, each individually decorated.

-Another choice about two blocks from the Plaza is the Inn on the Alameda.
+Another lodging choice about two blocks from the Plaza is the Inn on the Alameda.
 It offers various rooms, suites and casitas located in easy walking distance to downtown.
 Located at 303 East Alameda.
 Free parking.
-Phone 888.984.2121.

-If you are staying north of Santa Fe, and also visiting Taos, one option is the Abuiqui Inn.
+If you are staying north of Santa Fe, and also visiting Taos, one option is the Abiquiu Inn.

 |Early view of Clines Corners in New Mexico|